-EXPOSURE SCENARIO ES02 Iron (II) sulphate wet Page 4 of 4
+EXPOSURE SCENARIO ES02 Iron (II) sulphate dry Page 4 of 4

-Organizational measures to prevent /limit releases, Training.
-Monitoring/reporting and auditing systems: Equipment must be well maintained and cleaned daily. dispersion and exposure Containment plus good work practice required.
-Conditions and measures There is no worker exposure under normal conditions related to personal (LEV, closed process, liquid form).
-However there is protection, hygiene and required the use of personal protective equipment in health evaluation order to minimize the risk exposure.
+Organizational measures to prevent /limit releases, dispersion and exposure Training.
+Monitoring/reporting and auditing systems: Equipment must be well maintained and cleaned daily.
+Containment plus good work practice required.
+Conditions and measures related to personal protection, hygiene and health evaluation There is no worker exposure under normal conditions (LEV, closed process, liquid form).
+However there is required the use of personal protective equipment in order to minimize the risk exposure.
 See section 8 of the SDS.